SpektraSystems/Microsoft-Cloud-Workshop/continuous-integration-with-azure-pipelines/masterdoc.md

-1. Once the build begins, you'll be able to track the console output per task.
+1. Once the build begins, you'll be able to track the console output per task under logs.

      <img src="images/015.png"/>

-1. If you want to review an task, you can click on **logs**
+1. If you want to review an task, you can click on any task and review.

      <img src="images/16.png"/>